HPI-Information-Systems/SURAGH/README.md

 or for IDE, you can set the arguments in the `Run Configuration`.

 The algorithm takes a CSV file as input and outputs two CSV files, (1) includes pattern schema for the input file, (2) contains indices of ill- and well-formed records.
-The Two sample output files (PatternSchema, ResultIndices) are attached to the repository for reference.
+The three sample (input and output) files including (InputFile, PatternSchema, ResultIndices) are attached to the repository for the reference.
+The input file is the same one we used as an example in the paper.

 - Please follow the following order for the input arguments (1) Input file path